jaydon2020/AGL-Documentation/docs/04_Developer_Guides/01_Application_Framework/01_Introduction.md

   lifecycle management
 - inter-process communication

-In order to be as simple as possible and avoid any unneded custom implementation, the Application Framework relies mainly on third-party technologies and/or software components, most of those being maintained under the [freedesktop.org](https://www.freedesktop.org) umbrella.
+In order to be as simple as possible and avoid any unneeded custom implementation, the Application Framework relies mainly on third-party technologies and/or software components, most of those being maintained under the [freedesktop.org](https://www.freedesktop.org) umbrella.
 Those include: